Channa Horwitz

 Channa Horwitz (née Channa Helene Shapiro, aka "Channa Davis" and "Channa Davis Horwitz", May 21, 1932 – April 29, 2013) was a contemporary artist based in Los Angeles, United States.
 She is recognized for the logically derived compositions created over her five-decade career.
 Her visually complex, systematic works are generally structured around linear progressions using the number eight.

 Early life and education

 Horwitz was born in Boyle Heights, Los Angeles, on May 21, 1932; her father was an electrician and inventor.
 She studied at Art Center School of Design 1950–52.
+She married Marshall Davis in 1952 and had her first daughter, Ellen, in 1954 and her second daughter, Toni, in 1956.
+Toni died in 1979 impacting Channa and her family deeply.
 As a married mother of two, she studied painting at California State University Northridge (1960–63) while living in Tarzana.
 At CSUN she was encouraged by her instructors to paint in an Abstract Expressionist style, to "be free" and "throw the paint."
-She had a third child before earning a B.F.A. in 1972 from CalArts, studying under teachers John Baldessari and Allan Kaprow, among others.
-She married her second husband, Jim Horwitz, in 1973.
+In 1965, she had a third child, Marshall.
+She earned a B.F.A. in 1972 from CalArts, studying under her colleagues, teachers John Baldessari and Allan Kaprow, among others.
+She separated from her first husband in 1971 and married her second husband, Jim Horwitz, in 1973.